aaron-m-cohen/aaron-m-cohen/README.md

 I am a student in BloomTech's Backend Development program currently located in Seattle, WA.

-I have worked at hedge funds, n digital construction, at a bookstore, and more.
+I have experience at a hedge fund, in digital construction, and in bookselling.

 In addition to working as a software engineer, I have received a Master of Arts in Creative Writing from Southern Miss, where I won multiple departmental awards for my fiction.